-- Sauté the bell pepper strips with the bell peppers until they begin to soften.
+- Sauté the bell pepper strips with the onions until they begin to soften.
 Lift one with a pair of tongs, and it should bend.
 It doesn't need to be browned.

 - Finally add in the Hatch green chile, or whatever green chile strips you're using.
 If they're roasted, they need only 1 to 2 minutes to heat them through!

 - Heat the tortillas (either corn or flour) by your favorite method.
 My favorite is a cast iron skillet or comal and a dry pan over high heat.
 Keep an eye on them, and don't burn them!
 Stack them in a tortilla warmer.